daresnick/Coursera-getting-and-cleaning-project/README.md

 ### Getting and Cleaning Data Course Project

 **Introduction:**
 This repository is for the final project of the Coursera, Johns Hopkins, Getting and Cleaning Data course.
 It serves to demonstrate the getting and cleaning of data into a tidy form that can be better used for analysis.
-The data used in this project is from [The UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)
+The data used in this project is from the: [ UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)
 [Data found here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

 **Project Includes R script run_analysis.R that follows these instructions:**